ppossanzini/MapZilla/docs/source/Flattening.md

 }
 ```

-When you configure a source/destination type pair in AutoMapper, the configurator attempts to match properties and methods on the source type to properties on the destination type.
-If for any property on the destination type a property, method, or a method prefixed with "Get" does not exist on the source type, AutoMapper splits the destination member name into individual words (by PascalCase conventions).
+When you configure a source/destination type pair in MapZilla, the configurator attempts to match properties and methods on the source type to properties on the destination type.
+If for any property on the destination type a property, method, or a method prefixed with "Get" does not exist on the source type, MapZilla splits the destination member name into individual words (by PascalCase conventions).

 ```c#
 // Complex model